nijigenerate/nijigenerate/TRANSLATING.md

 replace `<langcode>` with your language's language code.

 #### NOTE
- * Make sure to update the charset variable in your .po file to UTF-8.
-Inochi Creator only supports UTF-8.
+ * Make sure to update the charset variable in your .po file to UTF-8. nijigenerate only supports UTF-8.

 &nbsp;
 &nbsp;